huggingface/transformers/docs/source/en/llm_tutorial.md

 'A sequence of numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16,'
 ```

+### Repetitive outputs

-2. Selecting whether the output is sampled or not.
-By default, and unless specified in the [`~generation.GenerationConfig`] file, `generate` simply selects the most likely token at each iteration (greedy decoding).
-Depending on your task, this may be undesirable: creative tasks like being a chatbot or writing an essay benefit from sampling.
+By default, and unless specified in the [`~generation.GenerationConfig`] file, `generate` selects the most likely token at each iteration (greedy decoding).
+Depending on your task, this may be undesirable; creative tasks like chatbots or writing an essay benefit from sampling.
 On the other hand, input-grounded tasks like audio transcription or translation benefit from greedy decoding.
-You can enable sampling with `do_sample=True`, and we further elaborate on this topic on our [blog post](https://huggingface.co/blog/how-to-generate).
+Enable sampling with `do_sample=True`, and you can learn more about this topic in this [blog post](https://huggingface.co/blog/how-to-generate).

 ```py
 >>> # Set seed or reproducibility -- you don't need this unless you want full reproducibility